mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 docker build -t backend:1.0 --build-arg NODE_ENV=production ./backend
 ```

-We can also combine the above two commands into a single command using `docker buildx build` command.
+We can also combine the above two commands into a single command using the `docker buildx build` command.

 ```bash
 docker buildx build -t frontend:1.0 -t backend:1.0 --build-arg NODE_ENV=production ./frontend ./backend
 ```

-But in this case too, we need to specify all the locations of the Dockerfiles and build configurations of a Dockerfiles in a single command.
+But in this case too, we need to specify all the locations of the Dockerfiles and build configurations of Dockerfiles in a single command.
 This can be difficult to manage when we have many `Dockerfiles` with multiple build configurations.<br>

 With Docker Buildx Bake, we can declare all the build configurations in a single file and run `docker buildx bake` to build all the images in parallel.